amaliaheartfield/Discordium/README.md

 - Staff involved in misconduct remained active
 - Internal whistleblowers faced backlash

-Leadership involvement has been directly referenced in multiple instances. :contentReference[oaicite:3]{index=3}
+Leadership involvement has been directly confirmed in multiple instances.

 ---

 ### 4. Public Admissions of Illegal Behavior
-Archived material includes staff statements acknowledging:
+Staff statements confirm:

 - Predatory behavior
-- Rule-breaking actions
+- Breaking the law

-Despite this, individuals remained within the organization. :contentReference[oaicite:4]{index=4}
+Despite this, they remained administrators.

 ---